BackwoodsBoomtree/MCD43C4_VIs/README.md

 ## Workflow

+* It is important to try and not exceed the RAM by setting the number of cores too high.
+Otherwise, it will output temporary files to disc, and some funky stuff can occur.
+For instance, files might be skipped, have 0 byte size, the extent can be wrong, or the error below can occur.
+If these occur, then use the missing_files() function and the fix_extent.R code as described below.

 The workflow and codes are listed above in order.
 It might be necessary to correct the extent on some output files after running MODIS_HDF_to_TIFF_VIs.R.
-For some reason, the extent on about 10% of the files were not corrected during the processing with this code - which may have had something to do with parallel processing.
+When running parallel with too many cores, the extent of the files may be incorrect.
 Use fix_extent.R to identify the files with improper extent and overwrite them in place.
 To double check it goes smoothly before overwriting, use fix_extent_into_new_dir.R and copy, paste, and overwrite files manually if the new files look good.

 ## Masks